mckennapsean/dissertation/content/03-framework.md

 be to brainstorm new ideas to solve a specific problem or to test the efficacy of an aspect of a specific visualization for a given task.
-By matching a real-world motivation to those specified for each activity in the framework, novice visualization designers can place themselves within a specific design activity, which helps them choose appropriate methods and identify visualization artifacts.
+By matching a real-world motivation to those specified for each activity in the framework, visualization designers can place themselves within a specific design activity, which helps them choose appropriate methods and identify visualization artifacts.